nikitastupin/pwnhub/writings/how-workflow-run-approvals-work.md

 However, it is not only `pull_request_target` workflows that ignore these settings.
 In practice, approvals apply only to `pull_request` workflows.
 For example, `pull_request_review` will also always run.

+This makes sense because as described in [GitHub Actions update: Helping maintainers combat bad actors](https://github.blog/2021-04-22-github-actions-update-helping-maintainers-combat-bad-actors/) the main reason why GitHub added the approval process is because cryptominers abused GitHub Actions to mine cryptocurrency.
+Accidentally, this also became an additional layer of defence against some of the vulnerability types.

 ## Practice

 Navigate to the root of the repository and run the `pull-request-review.sh` script.
 Note that you need `gh` installed and logged in.